 A statement was made in other to tie this with the blockchain mining, that, “A Hash is a number”.
 A Hash is actually a hexadecimal number – from 0 - 9, and also from A – F. We could come up with a pool of Hashes, starting from the “Smallest value” to “Largest value”.
 The block is only accepted to the blockchain when the hash is below the system.
 With the Avalanche Effect, it prevents voters from cheating the system.
 The reason as for using the Hash Algorithm is because you cannot reverse engineering, you cannot crack it and predict what hash you will get based on the nonce you input.
 The SHA25 promises that nobody will be able to crack it.
 SHA1, MD1 and MD5 has been cracked successfully but SHA256 cannot be cracked.
 A lot of people have tried it; they are not successful.

+Verify -Voters using the proposed blockchain system can verify their voting choices using their private keys at any point in time, see figure 14 below.